Virtual-Coffee/VC-Community-Docs/coffees/Hosts/README.md

 ### Breakout Room Time

-- As soon as the MC is done with the intro and asks if rooms as ready, open up all rooms
+- As soon as the MC is done with the intro and asks if rooms are ready, open up all rooms.
 - _Note: The host has to assign themselves to a room_.
 - If a person joins late, a notification shows up in Breakout Rooms.
 Assign new attendees to a room (try to keep all about the same size).
 - When there's about 7 minutes left, send a message to all rooms that we'll be rejoining the group in about two minutes